matthewmcneilly/electron-tasky/README.md

 `npm run electron`

+Click on the tray icon to show the application.

-Then hit cmd/ctrl + r to refresh the electron app window
+Hit cmd/ctrl + r to refresh the electron app window.

 ## API Reference